opendicom/dockerized-mariadb-for-dcm4chee/readme.md

 Migrated from https://github.com/opendicom/dockerized-dcm4chee-mariadb

-There is a docker-compose fila available that bootstaps two replicated nodes.
+There are a couple of compose files available on the `docker-compose` directory that bootstap replicated nodes.
-Get it up simply by running
-`docker-compose up`
+The simplest one starts a local environment with two containers.
+The purpose of the other two (`host_one.yml` and `host_two.yml`) is to test the replication with containers running on separate docker hosts.

-Verify it's working.
-Get inside the first container by running `docker exec -ti db_node_one bash`
+Let's start with the local environment.
+Get it up by running `docker-compose up`.
+After that, get inside the first container by executing `docker exec -ti db_node_one bash` and:

 - Start a mysql session: `mysql -psecure awesome`
 - Get the status of the cluster: `SHOW STATUS LIKE 'wsrep_cluster_size';`
 - Insert a row in some random table: `insert into code (pk) values(123);`

 Now read that row from the other node.
-Get inside it by running `docker exec -ti db_node_two bash`
+Get inside it by executing `docker exec -ti db_node_two bash` and:

 - Start a mysql session: `mysql -psecure awesome`
 - Get the status of the cluster: `SHOW STATUS LIKE 'wsrep_cluster_size';`
 - Read from the table: `select * from code;`